HadassaAvimor/network-analysis/README.md

 uvicorn main:app --reload

-This will start the application on port 8000.
-You can then open the application in a web browser by visiting http://localhost:8000.
+This will start the application on port 8080.
+You can then open the application in a web browser by visiting http://localhost:8080.

 ## Features
 The project has the following features:
-* Load graph data from external APIs
+* Ability to load network capture files.
-* Visualize the graph data using a variety of charts and graphs
+* Ability to describe the network using a graph.
-* Interact with the graph data by zooming, panning, and selecting nodes and edges
-* Save and load graph data
+* Ability to provide network analysis, such as the number of nodes, the number of links, the strength of the links between nodes, and so on.